Bite Me (album)

 Bite Me is the second studio album by the American singer-songwriter Reneé Rapp.
 It was released on August 1, 2025, by Interscope Records.
 It follows her debut album, Snow Angel (2023), and it is supported by the release of singles "Leave Me Alone", "Mad", and "Why Is She Still Here?".

 Commercially, the album has charted at number one in the Netherlands, Scotland, and the United Kingdom, and within the top ten in Australia, Austria, Belgium, Germany, New Zealand, and the United States.
 Upon release, Bite Me received positive reviews from critics, with several noting Rapp's use of sexuality in her music and its lyrical content, while others mentioned the album's lack of direction, finding it inconsistent.
-In support of the album, she will embark on the Bite Me Tour, commencing on September 23, 2025.
+In support of the album, she embarked on the Bite Me Tour, which commenced on September 23, 2025.

 Background

 In 2022, Reneé Rapp signed a recording contract with Interscope Records.
 Under the contract, she released the extended play Everything to Everyone (2022) and her debut album, Snow Angel (2023).
 In support of Snow Angel, Rapp embarked on a tour in the fall of 2023, with collaborator Alexander 23 and Towa Bird featuring as supporting acts.
 The following year, she starred in the musical adaptation of the 2004 film Mean Girls as Regina George.
 In response to her performance in the film, Rapp was hailed a "bona fide star".